aws-samples/amazon-cloudfront-log-analysis/lab1-serveless-cloudfront-log-analysis/README.md

 ---

 ### Generate visualization to show hourly average time taken (total Vs. edge to origin Vs. server-side processing) by country where the end user request originated from

+**Use case:** Troubleshoot latency issue at various stages of a request-response pipeline

 ![time-taken-chart.png](./assets/time-taken-chart.png)